emmanueljs1/nbe/NbE.lagda.md

   rewrite weaken-compose Γ″≤Γ′ Γ′≤Γ t = pf (≤-trans Γ″≤Γ′ Γ′≤Γ) sⓇa
 ```

-The Kripke logical relation is "sandwiched" between
+The logical relation between terms and semantic objects is "sandwiched" between
-reflection and reification -- to arrive at the logical
-relation between a term and a semantic object, the
+reflection and reification -- to arrive at a logical relation between a term and
-semantic object must be a reflection of a liftable neutral
+a semantic object, the semantic object must be a reflection of a liftable
-that is definitionally equal to the term.
-Likewise,
+neutral that is definitionally equal to the term.
+Likewise, if a logical
-if a logical relation holds between a term and a semantic
-object, then the term must be definitionally equal
+relation holds between a term and a semantic object, then the term must be
-to the reification of that semantic object.
+definitionally equal to the reification of that semantic object.

-This is intentional, as these results will be exactly
-what we will need to prove the soundness of NbE.
-We
+This is intentional, as these results will be exactly what we will need to prove
-formalize them with the following implications, which
+the soundness of normalization by evaluation.
+We formalize them with the
-we will prove mutually (as reflection and reification
+following implications, which we will prove mutually (as reflection and
-are themselves defined mutually) by induction on types.
+reification are themselves defined mutually) by induction on types.

 Our first implication is:

     (∀ Γ′ ≤ Γ. Γ′ ⊢ 𝓊 = 𝓊̂(Γ) : T) ⇒ Γ ⊢ 𝓊 : T Ⓡ ↑ᵀ 𝓊̂

-which we can now formalize in Agda with our definitions

 ```agda
 ==^→Ⓡ : ∀ {Γ : Ctx} {T : Type} {𝓊 : Γ ⊢ T} {𝓊̂ : Ne^ T}